Discover more from Polemics

 While I don’t have a concrete answer to this problem, these are my common observations with people into expensive art toys, eccentric music programs, and false micro-genres.
 Sometimes, art is not meant for everyone.
 It is not in the same vein as “object oriented ontology” alone that defines electronic music, like the obsession of a Roland TB-303 or a Polyend Tracker.

 The focus should be on the craft itself, not the object.

 Only a niche group of hobbyists will understand what they do.
-Instead of being caught up into “the chatter,” why not break from it, and focus on logical hobbies outside the world of the performative?
+Instead of being caught up into the Heideggerian concept of “the chatter,” why not break from it, and focus on logical hobbies outside the world of the performative?
 It’s not that hard to actually read books and do something incredibly anti-social.

 I just don’t want YouTube losers, like Wolf OS X, continue to gatekeep electronic music creation and subculture.
 To believe that electronic music is nothing more than a “sound collage” or nostalgic wallpaper is a regressive attitude, and an attack against music.
 Even Reason 12 goes by the slogan, “sounds like you.”
 The music industry produces popular rap not for subcultures, but as a method of decadent social control.
 Music no longer liberates, but instead confines the status quo.
 Electronic music must liberate the soul, not advocate Soma.

 My advice for you dear reader, “Experiment with multiple mediums until you find the right set.
 Don’t settle for emulation and imitation.”